1942 in the Negro Leagues

 - August 9: Roy Campanella and Sammy T. Hughes played in an exhibition fund-raising game with the Cincinnati-Cleveland Buckeyes against a white semi-pro all-star team, having left the Baltimore Elite Giants to do so without permission.
 Missing two of their top players, the Elites lost a critical game to the Washington-Homestead Grays, and surrendered the lead in the NNL pennant race.
 Both players were fined and suspended for the rest of the season, the latter move a curious one with the NNL championship still in doubt.
 Campanella was also barred from playing in the East-West Game.
 In response, Campanella jumped the team and signed on for the remainder of the season with the Monterrey Industriales of the independent Mexican League.

-- September 7: At about 3 AM, two Buckeye players, Ulysses "Buster" Brown and Raymond "Smokey" Owens, were killed instantly in a two-car crash just west of Geneva, Ohio on westbound US Highway 20.
-Two other players, Gene Bremer and Herman Watts, were seriously injured.
+- September 7: At about 3 AM, two Buckeye players, catcher Ulysses "Buster" Brown and pitcher Raymond "Smokey" Owens, were killed instantly in a two-car crash just west of Geneva, Ohio on westbound US Highway 20.
+Two other players, pitchers Gene Bremer and Herman Watts, were seriously injured.
 Bremer suffered a concussion and Watts dislocated his pelvis.
 Team business manager Wilbur Hayes and pitcher Alonzo Boone were slightly injured as well, suffering cuts and bruises.

 - The players were in one of four automobiles on a post-season barnstorming tour, the team's bus being sidelined for repairs.
 The team was on its way from Buffalo, New York, where they had played a Sunday double-header with the New York Black Yankees, to Akron, OH, where a single game was scheduled against the same team.
 The other three cars were further enroute to Akron, further ahead of the fourth, which had been delayed by a flat tire.

-- Having just finished changing the flat tire at the side of Highway 20, the Buckeyes was hit at a high speed by a truck when they attempted to re-enter the highway.
+- Having just finished changing the flat tire at the side of Highway 20, the Buckeyes were hit at a high speed by a truck when they attempted to re-enter the highway.
 The force of the crash threw Hayes and Boone out of the car, and pushed both vehicles across the highway and into a tree, where Brown and Owens were crushed to death.
 The car overturned and pinned Watts' leg beneath it.

 - Despite the deaths of two starting players and severe injuries to two others, the Buckeyes still completed their scheduled barnstorming tour.
 When they appeared in Cincinnati's Crosley Field on the 9th, they were greeted with a standing ovation from fans.